 Take your time when choosing the creative photos and text for your Facebook ads.
 We suggest using carousel ads instead of single images.
 Carousel ads allow you to use multiple photos in one ad, giving you a better chance of catching someone’s attention.

 Okay, let’s get out of the weeds.
 What do all these factors lead to when creating your dealership's Facebook budget?

 Start small.
 You can always add budget later if you need to.

-Learn More About Facebook Ads & Dealership Marketing
+Learn More about Facebook Ads for Car Dealerships

 Would you be interested in learning more about Facebook ads strategy?
-We have a free video series just for Facebook advertising.
+We have a free video series just for Facebook advertising for auto dealerships.